Cyclonecode/mysql-notification/README.md

 > $ sudo apt-get update
 > $ sudo apt-get install libmysqld-dev

-On OSX using brew you can install the mysql package which contains the needed headers.
+On OSX using brew you can install the mysql package which contains all the needed headers.

 # Installation